-2004.
-However, during this period it was reported as the most used secondary substance among persons younger than 20 years.
-For persons younger than 20 years, 11% reported MA as either a primary or secondary substance of use, remaining stable compared to the previous period.
-In the EC, 23% of persons reported MA as a primary or secondary drug of use.
-Since the 2nd half of 2009, Port Elizabeth specifically has seen an increase in patients admitted for MA use.
-In other sites, few people reported
+4).
+MA has been the most common primary substance of use for persons younger than 20 years in the WC since 2004.
+However, during this period it was reported as the most used primary substance among persons younger than 20 years followed by cannabis.
+For persons younger than 20 years, 52% reported MA as either a primary or secondary substance of use, increasing significantly compared to the previous period.
+In the EC, 25% of persons reported MA as a primary or secondary drug of use, decreasing significantly compared to the last period.
+Since the 2nd half of 2009,

-MA as their primary or secondary drug of use, ranging from between 6% (KZN) to 14% in the NR.
+Port Elizabeth specifically has seen an increase in patients admitted for MA use.
+In other sites, few people reported MA as their primary or secondary drug of use, ranging from between 12% (KZN) to 16% in GT.

-In GT the number of people reporting CAT as their primary substance of use remained high (n=160) relative to other sites.
-A total of 9% in GT and 6% in CR reported CAT as either their primary or secondary drug of use.
+In GT the number of people reporting CAT as their primary substance of use remained high (n=173) relative to other sites.
+A total of 7% in the EC, 8% in KZN, 9% in GT reported CAT as either their primary or secondary drug of use.
 Few people in the other sites reported using this drug.